S4 method for matrix,worldMatrix,missing

 Numeric or character.
 Vector of any length.

-= 2) with the first column pxcor
+Matrix (ncol = 2) with the first column pxcor and the second column

-representing the coordinates of the patches
+pycor representing the coordinates of the patches among the agents

 which have their variable

-equals to any val
+equals to any val, or

 Wilensky, U. 1999.
 NetLogo. http://ccl.northwestern.edu/netlogo/.
 Center for Connected Learning and Computer-Based Modeling, Northwestern University.
 Evanston, IL.